parsakhaz/multimodal-image-similarity-search/README.md

 # ImageMatch: AI-Powered Image and Text Similarity Search with Automatic Captions and Multimodal Capabilities

-A powerful image similarity search application that leverages CLIP embeddings and Pinecone for vector storage.
+A powerful image similarity search application that leverages CLIP embeddings and ChromaDB for vector storage.
 This application enables finding similar images based on visual content, text descriptions, or a combination of both.

 ## Core Features